-The center is filled with hands on activities like a Mars climbing wall and a G force simulator to compliment an impressive array of rockets, shuttles and space capsules.
+The center is filled with hands-on activities like a Mars climbing wall and a G-force simulator to compliment an impressive array of rockets, shuttles and space capsules.
 This museum is well known for showcasing rockets, achievements, and artifacts of the U.S. space program.
-The facility is also home to United States Space Camp and Aviation Challenge.
+The facility is also home to the United States Space Camp and Aviation Challenge.
 Sometimes billed as "Earth's largest space museum", astronaut Owen Garriott described the place as, "a great way to learn about space in a town that has embraced the space program from the very beginning.".

-It houses interactive science exhibits, more than 1,500 permanent rocketry and space exploration artifacts, as well as many rotating rocketry and space-related exhibits.
+It houses interactive science exhibits, more than 1,500 permanent rocketry, and space exploration artifacts, as well as much rotating rocketry and space-related exhibits.
 The center is located on Interstate 565 at exit 15, near NASA's Marshall Space Flight Center.